ZouhairCharef/kubernetes-the-hard-way-using-vagrant/README.md

-# Kubernetes The Hard Way
+# Kubernetes The Hard Way using vagrant

 This tutorial walks you through setting up Kubernetes the hard way.
 This guide is not for people looking for a fully automated command to bring up a Kubernetes cluster.